mkoretsky1/NSQIP_Reintubation/README.md

 This repository contains everything necessary to obtain the results from the thesis.

-A folder must be created that contains the raw ACS NSQIP data (included in gitignore).
+A folder must be created within this folder that contains the raw ACS NSQIP data (included in gitignore).

 1. clean.py: